Omampuliyur Thuyartheertanathar Temple: Significance

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanars Tirugnanasambandar and Tirunavukkarasar.
 The temple is counted as one of the temples built on the northern banks of River Kaveri.

 Nava Puliyur Temples

 This is one of the Nava Puliyur Temples worshipped by Patanjali and Vyaghrapada.
-The following temples are called as Nava Puliyur Temples.